michaelnordmeyer/jekyll-theme-emojification/README.md

 ### Styled Atom Feed and Sitemap.xml

-Both are included in the demo.
 For a standard Jekyll installation, they work out-of-the-box if the files `feed.xslt.xml` and `sitemap.xsl` are copied to the site’s Jekyll directory.

 The XSLT files style the XML files.
 If a user selects the link to the feed, a styled version of the feed will be shown in the browser with an explainer of what web feeds are.

-Because feeds are generated once, they can only support one icon.
-The light variant was chosen for the feed.

 ### Remove Content from Search Engine